jmongard/Git.SemVersioning.Gradle/README.md

 ```

-## Limitations

-### Version 0.x.x
+## Version 0.x.x
-There is currently no special handling for version 0.x.x.
-If you make breaking changes and want to preserve the 0.x.x
+Breaking changes for version 0.x.x do not automatically increase the major version.
+If you want to increase the major
-version create a release commit yourself and set the number as desired e.g.
+version, create a release commit manually and set the desired version number e.g.

 ```
-git commit -m "release: 0.1.2" --allow-empty
+git commit -m "release: 1.0.0" --allow-empty
 ```

+## Limitations

 ### Reverts
 The plugin does not handle commits reverting previous commits and referring to the reverted commit in the commit message.